Serg-Norseman/GKCommunicator/README.md

 - [x] Storage of DHT nodes, user and peers profiles
 - [x] Keys generation, simple user identification and authentication
 - [x] RSA traffic encryption
+- [x] Stable peer discovery

 ### Planned

-- [ ] Stabilize the chat and discovery of peers
+- [ ] Chat with presence statuses and message history
 - [ ] A simple bulletin board of investigations and search of kins (only in the implementation of the plugin)

 ### Distant future